Fern Creek High School: Academics

+Information for all four academies can be found under "Academics & Academies" on FCHS's Website.

+Outside of core and pathway classes, students can be in one of several prestigious academic programs;

 Honors Program

 The Honors Program incorporates a more challenging college-preparation sequence with extensive reading and writing activities.
 Students must maintain a 2.75 grade point average (GPA) on a 4.0 scale to remain in the program.

-Advanced Program

-For gifted and highly motivated students, Fern Creek offers an Advanced Program curriculum that provides even more stimulating coursework.
-Students may choose advance studies in a single class or in multiple classes.
-This accelerated pre-college curriculum focuses on English, mathematics, science, social studies, and humanities.
-To participate, students must pass the Advance Program screening test, have a teacher/counselor/parent recommendation, and maintain at least a B average in designated classes.
-Seniors who complete the pre-college advance program requirements receive an advance-level seal on their diploma upon graduation.

-Advanced Placement courses
+Advanced Placement Courses

-FCTHS offers several Advanced Placement (AP) courses: English Language, English Literature, Government, Human Geography, Calculus, World History, U.S. History, Art Studio, Physics, and Statistics.
+FCHS offers several Advanced Placement (AP) courses: English Language, English Literature, Spanish, Human Geography, Calculus, World History, U.S. History, Art Studio, Physics, and Statistics.
 Students who take these courses and then score well on the AP tests may receive college credit.
 FCTHS faculty members are specifically certified to teach Advanced Placement courses.

-Marine Corps Junior Reserved Officer Training Corps
+Beta Club & National Honors Society

+These clubs require rigorous course loads and maintaining a high GPA to be offered placement.
+Students who are invited participate in community service, as well as fellowshipping with other high achieving students.